philipbrowne/Timely-Users-API/README.md

 Access above routes at http://localhost:3000/ using Curl, Postman, or Insomnia

-You will need to change credentials in docker-compose file to a GMail user/pw under the environment variables FROM_USER, FROM_PW .
-I have put the environment variables in the Docker Deployment but they are not listed publicly.
+You will need to change credentials in docker-compose file to a GMail user/pw under the environment variables FROM_USER, FROM_PW in order to use the Password Recovery routes.
+I have put the environment variables in the Docker Deployment as "secret" for now.
+The credentials are set in environment variables on the Heroku Deployment.

 ## Testing locally